rngoodman/ANI-and-SNP-distances/README.md

 ## About

-[This tutorial](https://rngoodman.github.io/ANI-and-SNP-distances/ANI_and_SNP_distance_matrices.html) will take *n* genome sequences and run algorithms to determine average nucleotide identities (ANI) and core genome single nucleotide polymorphisms (SNPs), visualising the distances as heatmaps in python.
+[This tutorial](https://rngoodman.github.io/ANI-and-SNP-distances/ANI_and_SNP_distance_matrices.html) provides code for taking *n* genome sequences and running algorithms to determine average nucleotide identities (ANI) and core genome single nucleotide polymorphisms (SNPs), visualising the distances as heatmaps in python.
 It uses [fastANI](https://github.com/ParBLiSS/FastANI?tab=readme-ov-file) for ANI, [snippy](https://github.com/tseemann/snippy) and [snp-dists](https://github.com/tseemann/snp-dists) for SNP distances, and seaborn and matplotlib in python to visualise the distances as heatmaps.

-ANI and SNP distance matrices are useful for comparing the relatedness of genomes, this is important in determining whether isolates are clonal in outbreaks, or the relatedness of ancestor and progeny in evolution studies.
+ANI and SNP distance matrices are useful for comparing the relatedness of genomes.
+This is important in determining whether isolates are clonal in outbreaks or the relatedness of ancestor and progeny in evolution studies.

 ## What classes as clonal?